revbayes/revbayes/help/md/clamp.md

 z.probability()

 # Because x is clamped, it is invalid to call x.redraw() or mvSlide(y)
-# x will remain constant during mcmc, whereas y will be inferred.
+# x will remain constant during MCMC, whereas y will be inferred.
 mcmc(model(z), [mnScreen(x, y)], [mvSlide(y)]).run(generations = 5)